 TDT has been active in the important fight against FGM (Female Genital Mutilation) and the wider campaign against forced early marriage and gender based violence (GBV) since 2014.

 Donors can contribute to this important cause through TDT’s Girls’ Rights Fund dedicated fundraising page:

 The GRF’s first grant was to local activist Rhobi Samwelly, the driving force behind the Mara Safe House, constructed with funds raised by TDT, and reckoned to have saved over 500 girls across three ‘cutting seasons’, with more from outreach work in villages.
 Rhobi is now operating a new Safe House in Butiama.

 More on the Girls’ Rights Fund…

-We should like to thank donors for their generosity in supporting these appeals.
+We should like to thank donors for their generosity in supporting previous appeals, to complete a dispensary in Matongo Village, and for emergency funding following the Kagera earthquake in September 2016.
 Funding for the Matongo Dispensary is complete, and you can read about our earthquake relief efforts here.